{ "id" : "10.5860/CHOICE.209109", "type" : 12, "status" : 1 }

 • Recommendation: Essential

-• Readership Level: General Readers, Lower-division Undergraduates, Upper-division Undergraduates, Graduate Students, Researchers/Faculty
+• Readership Level: Upper-division Undergraduates, Graduate Students, Researchers/Faculty

 • Interdisciplinary Subjects: